JasminSaxer/Extended-BCubed-F1-score-for-Web-Page-Segmentation/README.md

   --pixel_based         Use pixel based atomic element --node_based          Use node based atomic element --add_visible_nodes   Add measuring only visible nodes.
+  --folder_to_groundtruth FOLDER_TO_GROUNDTRUTH
+                        Path to the ground truth folder for ground truth data, if in seperate folder and file.
 ```

 For example: